-Perenjori, Morawa, Mingenew, Dongara, Mullewa, Yalgoo, Northampton, Nabawa, Nanson, Geraldton, Carnarvon, Yalgoo and I am sure more all have a Church a Chapel a Convent or a Cathedral either designed and constructed or just designed by this quite amazing man.
+Perenjori, Morawa, Mullewa, Yalgoo, Northampton, Nabawa, Geraldton, Carnarvon, Yalgoo all have a Church a Chapel a Convent or a Cathedral either designed and constructed or just designed by this quite amazing man.

 As a newly trained Catholic Priest who was also an architect, sculptor and artist he arrived in 1915 and during his 25 years in the area was instrumental in about 25 or more constructions of which most are still standing and in good repair.

-During the first years of his posting he became friends with a store keeper in the small mining town of Yalgoo his name was Caleb Charles Williamson and the two men became friends.
+During the first years of his posting he became friends with the store keepers in the small mining town of Yalgoo and their names were Caleb and Catherine Williamson.

-Caleb had purchased the Pastoral lease called Melangata, which is about 70km north of Yalgoo, some years previous which didn’t have a homestead that was suitable for his family of wife Catherine and their six children.
-So knowing of Dean Hawes skill as an architect Caleb commissioned him to design a homestead for the property and what a design it turned out to be and today, as far as I know, is the only still privately owned residential building designed by Monsignor John Hawes in the world.
+Caleb and Catherine had purchased the Pastoral lease called Melangata, which is about 70km north of Yalgoo, some years previous which didn’t have a homestead that was suitable for their family of eight.
+So knowing of Dean Hawes skill as an architect the Williamsons commissioned him to design a homestead for the property and what a design it turned out to be and today Melangata Homestead is the only still privately owned residential building designed by Monsignor John Hawes in Australia and one of only a few in the world.

-Up until now Melangata Homestead, because of the fact it is a private residence, has rarely been open to the public but that is now about to change as we intend to renovate the building to offer it for homestead dinner, bed and breakfast accommodation for adults only to enjoy a genuine station experience.
+Up until now Melangata Homestead, because of the fact it is a private residence, has rarely been open to the public but that has now changed as we now offer homestead dinner, bed and breakfast accommodation for adults only to enjoy a genuine station experience.

-The Homestead accommodation will only ever have six guests at a time so everyone can enjoy their experience without getting in each other’s way.
+The Homestead accommodation will only ever have six-eight guests at a time so everyone can enjoy their experience without getting in each other’s way.